Nutrition in Subungulates and Ungulates

 Precautions should be taken if feeding silage products.
 If the silage was not processed or stored properly or contaminated by animal or meat products, it may contain fungi or bacteria (eg, Clostridium botulinum) that can produce lethal toxins.

-A 3/16 in. pellet size is satisfactory for most artiodactyls, whereas a ½ in. (~13 mm) pellet or cube size helps minimize waste when fed to larger perissodactyls and subungulates.
+A pellet size of 3/16 in. is satisfactory for most artiodactyls, whereas a pellet or cube size of ½ in. (~13 mm) helps minimize waste when fed to larger perissodactyls and subungulates.
 Commercial cattle products should not be fed to zoo herbivores because of palatability problems and low vitamin E levels, and some products may contain nonprotein nitrogen sources such as urea that are not tolerated by hindgut-fermenting species (eg, equids).
 Also, the amount of easily digestible energy may be high, leading to obesity.
 Tapirs should get a mixture of grazer and browser pellets combined with some greens, alfalfa, and browse.